NNPDF/pineko/docs/source/overview/running.rst

   pineko convolute GRID OPCARD FKTABLE MAX_AS MAX_AL

-eventually specifying the values of the *renormalization* and *factorization* scale variations with the options ``--xir`` and ``--xif``.
+If necessary it is possible to specify the values of the *renormalization* and *factorization* scale variations with the options ``--xir`` and ``--xif``.

 Other functionalities